JohnMnemonick/UralsCoin/README.md

-## URALS - Urals Core 0.14.0.2
+## URALS - Urals Coin 1.1.0.13
-## The Masternodecoin with Core 0.14 and Segwit Support
+## The Masternodecoin with Segwit Support
 ---WARNING----This Branch is under development----
 If you want to build or use source, please relay on release tags, or branches.
 This branch is highly experimental.